leesei/leesei.github.io/src/content/post/blockchain.md

 ## Stable Coin

+> mostly likely a replacement of USD in clearing and international trade, not for daily use

 [Stablecoin 101 - YouTube](https://www.youtube.com/playlist?list=PLoJwRn8qrG24u3Vyt3JUxYyLlSsp797C4) Circle

 [Demystifying Stablecoins: The use cases, the pegging mechanism, and the implications on financial market | J.P.
 Morgan Private Bank Asia](https://privatebank.jpmorgan.com/apac/en/insights/markets-and-investing/demystifying-stablecoins)